 This edition costs $29.99 for your federal return (rising to $69.99 later in tax season) and $36.95 for each state.

 This edition is suitable for people with only slightly complicated tax situations, including filers who need to account for student loan interest or claim the Earned Income Tax Credit with dependents.
 Like the free plan, it’s not appropriate for filers claiming more than $100,000 in taxable income.

 This edition comes with all the features and functions found in the Free Edition, plus:

 - Student Loan Interest Deduction.
 This edition allows you to deduct student loan interest from your taxable income, subject to the IRS’s $2,500 maximum benefit.

 - Earned Income and Child Tax Credit.
-This edition allows you to claim the Earned Income Tax Credit and file Schedule EIC.
+This edition allows you to claim the Earned Income Tax Credit and file Schedule EIC with dependents.
 You can claim other dependent care expenses here as well.

 - Retirement Income.
 You can claim retirement income, such as Social Security payments, distributions from IRA and 401(k) accounts, and other sources of post-work pay.

 - Itemized Deductions.
 This edition allows you to itemize your deductions using Schedule A.

 This edition costs $49.95 for your federal return (rising to $109.99 as tax season wears on) and $36.95 for each state.
 This price point is a bargain compared with comparable in-person service, where complex state and federal returns can easily cost $250 or more to prepare.